 Academic Standing, Scholastic Probation and Suspension

 Students on probation will be required to participate in the Academic Counseling Program (see full description of the program below).
 In order to be removed from probation, they must earn the required cumulative GPA for their classification.
-Students who fail to earn the required cumulative GPA may continue on probation so long as they demonstrate minimum academic progress (earn a minimum 2.0 GPA during a semester).
-Those who fail to earn the required cumulative GPA and also fail to earn a minimum 2.0 GPA during the probationary semester will be placed on academic suspension and will be ineligible to return to Louisiana College for one semester.
+Students who fail to earn the required cumulative GPA may continue on probation so long as they demonstrate minimum academic progress.
+To demonstrate minimum academic progress, a student must earn a minimum 2.0 GPA during a semester.
+Those who fail to earn the required cumulative GPA and also fail to earn a minimum 2.0 GPA during the probationary semester will be placed on academic suspension and will be ineligible to return to Louisiana College for one semester and a summer.
 Please contact the Registrar’s Office for more information.

 The Academic Counseling Program

-The Academic Counseling Program, a program designed to help students achieve academic success, requires students to meet regularly throughout the semester (at least once each month) with their faculty advisors and to meet with the Coordinator of the Academic Counseling Program at the beginning of each semester as a condition to their continued enrollment.
-Students admitted to the Academic Counseling Program will be permitted to continue in the program so long as they meet all the requirements for their probationary or provisional status.
-Students who meet the requirements for their probationary or provisional status but fail to participate in the required counseling program must petition the Admissions and Retention Committee in order to be allowed to continue at Louisiana College.
+The Academic Counseling Program, a program designed to help students achieve academic success, requires students to meet at least once each month throughout the semester with their faculty advisors and to meet with the Coordinator of the Academic Counseling Program at the beginning of each semester and at least once per month as a condition to their continued enrollment.
+Students admitted to the Academic Counseling Program will be permitted to continue at LC provided that they meet all the requirements of their probationary or provisional status and meet monthly with their faculty advisors and the Coordinator of Academic Counseling.
+If students fail to meet any of the requirements, faculty advisors and/or the Coordinator of Academic Counseling will send their names to the Registrar’s Office.
+The Registrar’s Office will notify students of their impending suspension from the college.
+Once students are notified of their impending suspension, they must petition the Admissions and Retention Committee for permission to continue at Louisiana College.

 Appeal of Academic Ineligibility to Return

-Students who believe that special circumstances warrant an exception to any academic policy that classifies them as ineligible to return to Louisiana College may file a written appeal with the Admissions Committee.
-The appeal should be in the form of a letter submitted to the committee through the Coordinator of the Academic Counseling Program explaining the situation and providing documentation of the extenuating circumstances.
+Students who believe that special circumstances warrant an exception to any academic policy that classifies them as ineligible to return to Louisiana College may submit a written appeal with the Admissions and Retention Committee.
+The appeal letter should be submitted to the Committee through the Coordinator of the Academic Counseling Program or the Director of Admissions and must include the following: (1) an explanation of the circumstances that prevented the student from meeting the academic requirements outlined in this policy, (2) if applicable and available, documentation of the extenuating circumstances, and (3) an action plan for improved academic perfomance, meaning what the student plans to do differently to succeed in his or her college career.
 The appeal must be filed at least seven calendar days prior to the beginning of the semester or summer term in which the student wishes to enroll.
-The Admissions Committee makes final decisions on such appeals.
+Students who wish to appeal for the May Term must contact the Office of the Registrar as soon as possible.
+The Admissions and Retention Committee makes final decisions on such appeals.

 The Writing Center, located in Alexandria Hall Room 304, is a free academic support service sponsored through the Humanities Division that allows students to work one-on-one with trained assistants on any aspect of their writing project.
 For additional information, please visit the webpage or call 318-487-7160.